RybakMaksym/CRUD-APP-back-end/README.md

 ## GRUD-APP (Back-End)

-A full-featured web application built with **NestJS** and **NestJS**, supporting multi-language (English/Ukrainian) interface.
+A full-featured web application built with **NextJS** and **NestJS**, supporting multi-language (English/Ukrainian) interface.
 The app allows users to register, create and manage profiles, receive notifications, and interact with different roles (regular users and admins).

 ## Features